cy7sh/website/content/posts/testing-peasycrypt.md

 createFile(filepath.Join(plainDir, "writings/nicer/nicehello.txt"), []byte("nice hello"), t)
 createFile(filepath.Join(plainDir, "writings/nicer/nicehi.txt"), []byte("nice hi"), t)
 ```
-We again start out by settig up the test directories, but this time we also create the directories `writings` and `writings/nicer`.
+We again start out by setting up the test directories, but this time we also create the directories `writings` and `writings/nicer`.
 Then, we create some files inside them.
 ```
 expectedTreeWithoutRoot := []string{
 	"DLLEA4TLUPRHUQQUQZUDTSWIW4======",